localstack/docs/content/en/user-guide/aws/ec2/index.md

 {{< /callout >}}

 The Libvirt VM manager currently does not have full support for persistence.
-Underlying virtual machines and volumes are not persisted, only their mock respresentations are.
+Underlying virtual machines and volumes are not persisted, only their mock representations are.

 ### AMIs